tamberg/iotgauge/README.md

 <img src="http://cdn.instructables.com/FMO/J4IT/ICEMXRME/FMOJ4ITICEMXRME.MEDIUM.jpg"/>

-How to build a Web-enabled, Arduino-based IoT Gauge with a REST API, and connect it to the IFTTT.com mash-up platform, via the Yaler.net relay service.
+How to build a Web-enabled IoT Gauge with a REST API, and connect it to the [IFTTT.com](https://ifttt.com/) mash-up platform, via the [Yaler.net](https://yaler.net/) relay service.
+Not sure what that means?
+No worries.
+Just follow the simple steps below.

 Inspired by [WhereDial](http://blog.mapme.at/wheredial/), a DIY Internet of Things classic, the IoT Gauge shows the current location of its owner.
 A bit like the Weasley Clock in Harry Potter.